 Yes, being a good boss comes with a plethora of leadership challenges that every entrepreneur has to go through.
-This article will throw light on five tell-tale signs your employees actually hate you and it’s time to befriend your people.
+This article will throw light on the 5 signs your employees don’t like you anymore:

 1. High turnover: Are your employees leaving the company at a speed higher than you hire them?
 If yes, then you probably are in for some bad news.
 Either you are recruiting the wrong people or something is fishy with your management that is shoving employees out of the organization.
 Most importantly, remember that great talents don’t stay for free coupons and free stuff always.

 2. You are getting a lot of complaints from your staff: Are you hearing a lot of complaints from your people every now and then?
 Ask your human resource department to drill down the reasons for the always-complaining staff of yours, as human resources personnel serve as the bridge between employees and management.
 Thus, ensure to have an able-bodied and professional crew of human resources management folks.